feross/cs253.stanford.edu/src/pages/assign2.md

   Is this a valid argument?
 (Yes/No) Why or why not?

 3. Name a real-world case where adherence to the Robustness principle (a.k.a.
 Postel's law) caused a system to have worse security.
 Explain how the Robustness principle led to the system having worse security properties.
-(We mentioned an example in lecture; it's okay to use this example.)

 ### Same Origin Policy